Treosulfan 5g Powder for Solution for Infusion

 Pregnancy

-Treosulfan should not be used during pregnancy unless the clinical condition of the woman requires treatment with Treosulfan.
+However, since damage to the foetus cannot be ruled out when treosulfan is administered, Treosulfan should not be used during pregnancy unless the clinical condition of the woman requires treatment with treosulfan.

 Lactation

-It is unknown whether Treosulfan is excreted in human milk.
+It is unknown whether treosulfan/metabolite is excreted in human milk.
+A risk to the newborn/child cannot be excluded.

 Treosulfan is contraindicated during breast-feeding (see section 4.3).